If you're pretty savvy and you're wanting a quick guide on how to get a Financial Farm setup - you've come to the right place.

 Step 9: Enter and approve your budget, setup your forecasts

-Still working in your planning tab, you'll want to fill out your budget.
+Working in your planning tab, you'll want to fill out your budget.
 You can do this directly in the planning tab, or you can export a planning tab template and fill in the budget using Excel.
 Press approve budget once you're done.

 REMEMBER: You can budget on a cash or accrual basis, these are linked to one another as per the payment periods in Step 6.